William-Haskins/William-Haskins/index.md

 ## Welcome to my page!
-Here will I have 3 college projects, the origonals of the following artifacts and an updated version to better display my skills.
+Here I will have 3 projects, the origonals of the following artifacts and their updated counterparts to best display the skills I've accquired while pursuing my degree.

 ### Software design and engineering artifacts
 WIP